NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

 The method actually averages bilinearly interpolated values in a square array of points distributed within each output grid box.
 This method can interpolate data with bitmaps.
 There are several sub-options:
-  (1) The number of points in the radius of the square array may be set.
+-  (1) The number of points in the radius of the square array may be set.
    The default is 2, meaning that 25 sample points will be averaged for each output value.
-  (2) The respective averaging weights for the radius points are adjustable.
+-  (2) The respective averaging weights for the radius points are adjustable.
    The default is for all weights equal to 1, giving an unweighted average.
-  (3) Optionally, one may assume the boxes stretch nearly all the way to each of the neighboring grid points and the weights are the adjoint of the bilinear interpolation weights.
+-  (3) Optionally, one may assume the boxes stretch nearly all the way to each of the neighboring grid points and the weights are the adjoint of the bilinear interpolation weights.
-  (4) The percent of valid input data required to make output data is adjustable.
+-  (4) The percent of valid input data required to make output data is adjustable.
 The default is 50%.
-  (5) In cases where there is no or insufficient valid input data, a spiral search may be invoked to search for the nearest valid data. search squre (scalar interpolation only).
+-  (5) In cases where there is no or insufficient valid input data, a spiral search may be invoked to search for the nearest valid data. search square (scalar interpolation only).

 Spectral interpolation is chosen by setting IP=4.
 This method has two sub-options, to (1) set the spectral shape (triangular or rhomboidal) and (2) set the